bedrock-adam/discord_cli/readme.md

 # Discord CLI

-Discord CLI is a shell implementation of the discord API, implemented in ruby.
+Discord CLI is an (incomplete) shell implementation of the discord API, implemented in ruby.

-### Why

-At Bedrock Mentoring, we needed a way to measure how effective our marketing campaigns were at bringing aspiring programmers into our awesome discord community (helps land job interviews).

-We quickly learned that the discord UI does not support the creation of unique channel unlimited invite tokens, which would allow us to tie marketing campaign to them.

-We later learnt however, that this is possible through the discord API.

-Enter the `channel/create_invite` script, that allows us to create unique unlimited invite tokens (for a channel) quickly.

 ## Prerequisites